runpod/docs/docs/serverless/workers/vllm/get-started.md

 This step walks you through sending a request to your Serverless Endpoint.
 The vLLM Worker can use any Hugging Face model and is compatible with OpenAI's API.
+If you have the OpenAI library installed, you can continue using it with the vLLM Worker; or see the [OpenAI documentation](https://platform.openai.com/docs/libraries/python-library) for more information.

 For this example, use the `openchat/openchat-3.5-1210` model.